Xyvir/iex.run/.github/readme.md

 ### 1. Is this a good idea?

 Probably not, it teaches end users very bad security practices.

-But I find it very convienient so use it at your own risk : )
+But I find it very convienient in particular cases, so use it at your own risk : )

 ### 2. WHy not just use scoop, or winget, or chocolatey?